Enroll Now for Lessons & Ensembles in Voice or Any Instrument, Starting in September

 Early Childhood Programs

-In Music & Movement(5 months - 5 years) children from 4 months to five years and their caregivers can explore musical concepts through singing, movement, and play.
-Take Three (ages 4-7), an experiential, team-taught class, combines creative movement, singing, recorder and piano, giving young children a solid foundation for individual instruction.
+In Music & Movement, children from 4 months to five years and their caregivers can explore musical concepts through singing, movement, and play.
+Take Three (ages 4-7), an experiential, team-taught class, combines creative movement, singing, recorder, percussion, and piano, giving young children a solid foundation for later individual instruction.
 Recorder classes (ages 5-8) are an excellent way for kids to develop note-reading melodic, and rhythmic skills.
 Percussion classes (ages 6-8) help children develop fundamental percussion techniques using hand drums, xylophones, and other instruments.
-A new semi-private “Keyboard Connection” class (ages 4-8) explores musical concepts to build a sturdy foundation upon which a young child can fearlessly explore their unique way of expressing musicality.
-For more information or to register, call the Registrar, Kristin, at 603-228-1196.
+A semi-private “Keyboard Connection” class (ages 4-8) explores musical concepts to build a sturdy foundation upon which a young child can fearlessly explore their unique way of expressing musicality.
+For more information or to register, see the links at left or call the Registrar, Kristin, at 603-228-1196.

 The Purple Finches Youth Chorus (grades K-12) includes three age levels—the Fledglings, the Fliers, and the Finches.
 All teach musical literacy through regular rhythm, solfege and ear-training, based on Kodaly methods.
-In the new pop/a cappella Teen Vocal Ensemble (grades 8-12), which is open to all, group members will focus on dramatic intent, ensemble work, blend, vocal technique, and appropriate style.
+In the pop/a cappella Teen Vocal Ensemble (grades 8-12), which is open to all, group members will focus on dramatic intent, ensemble work, blend, vocal technique, and appropriate style.
 Sunflower Singers brings together adults with developmental disabilities and their care providers from across New Hampshire each week to sing familiar songs, accompanied by spontaneous harmonica and percussion playing.
 Members of the WOWS ensemble for adult women will explore singing music of many genres in a small group setting.
 The Songweavers women’s community chorus, a group based on the belief that everyone can sing, learns songs by rote and present an annual spring concert.
-And the new Canterbury Singers is an inclusive, harmonizing singing ensemble; in partnership with Canterbury Shaker Village, this group presents authentic Shaker music as well as inspired arrangements by a variety of composers.
-To get started, visit our Registration page, or call the Registrar, Kristin, at 603-228-1196.
+And the Canterbury Singers is an inclusive, harmonizing singing ensemble; in partnership with Canterbury Shaker Village, this group presents authentic Shaker music as well as inspired arrangements by a variety of composers.
+To get started, see the links at left, or call the Registrar, Kristin, at 603-228-1196.

 Small ensembles in the wind, string, piano, folk, and jazz departments enable students to grow with musical friends as they mature in skills and understanding.
 In each department, faculty members work together to place students in the level that will be most comfortable for them.
-Visit our homepage for online registration for folk ensembles only (see left column).
-Other ensembles, please click here to fill out an inquiry form, or call the Registrar, Kristin, at 603-228-1196.
+See the left-hand column on this page for links to info & registration for many of these.
+Or, you may click here to fill out an inquiry form, or call the Registrar, Kristin, at 603-228-1196.